digitalbiblesociety/browserbible/README.md

 ## Goals

-HTML and JavaScript based Bible software that can run on any media on any device on any browser in any nation.
+HTML and JavaScript based Bible software that can run

+* on any browser
+* on any device
+* in any nation

+The application has full search and highlighting features but requires

+* no install
+* no server
+* no trace

 ### Mobile Version